Japanese Buddhism is more than religion—it shaped how people lived, learned, governed, and understood life.

 Laying the Foundations for the Acceptance of Buddhism in Japan

-Buddhism was introduced In 538 (or 552).
-Facing the threat of the Sui Dynasty, Prince Shotoku, known as Prince Umayado (574-622, 厩戸皇子), established a centralized state based on Buddhism working with Empress Suiko and Soga Umako.
-He built Horyuji Temple, and formulated Japan's first constitution, the "Seventeen-Article Constitution.”
+Buddhism was introduced in 538 (or 552).
+Facing the threat of the Sui Dynasty, Prince Shotoku, known as Prince Umayado (574-622, 厩戸皇子), established a centralized state based on Buddhism, working with Empress Suiko and Soga Umako.
+He built Horyuji Temple and formulated Japan's first constitution, the "Seventeen-Article Constitution.”
 It described the Three Treasures (Buddha, Dharma, and Monasticism).
 Prince Umayado passed away at 49, leaving behind his words, "The world is a falsehood; only Buddha embodies truth," offering profound insights into our modern existence. >> Read More

 Shugendo emerged from ancient Japanese mountain and folk beliefs, shaped by the influences of Buddhism and Taoism.
 It’s defined by demanding mountain ascetic practices and the use of supernatural spells.
 En no Ozuno (7-8C, 役小角) established Yoshimizu Shrine, Kinpusenji Temple, etc.

-Buddhism for Stabilizing and Protecting the Nation
+Stabilizing and Protecting the Nation

 During the Nara period (710-794), Emperor Shomu sought to govern the country through the power of Buddhism amid a national crisis of natural disasters, famine, and pestilence.